Flood traps 14 workers in tunnel under construction in China

 Flood traps 14 workers in tunnel under construction in ChinaNew

-BEIJING (AP) — Search and rescue teams are trying to help 14 construction workers trapped by a flood in a tunnel being built in southern China.
-The emergency management department in the city of Zhuhai says the cause of the 3:30 a.m. flood is under investigation.
-A command center has been set up, and the rescue teams were mobilized from several city agencies.
-Zhuhai is a coastal city in Guangdong province near Macao at the mouth of the Pearl River delta.
-It was one of China’s early special economic zones when the ruling Communist Party started opening up the economy about 40 years ago.
+BEIJING (AP) — Search and rescue teams are pumping out water in an attempt to find 14 construction workers trapped by a flood in a tunnel being built in southern China.
+The emergency management department in the city of Zhuhai says rescuers have not been able to contact the missing workers.
+The cause of the 3:30 a.m. flood is under investigation.
+Two workers died in March in another part of the tunnel when a protective wall collapsed.
+Zhuhai is a coastal city near Macao at the mouth of the Pearl River delta.
+It was one of China’s early special economic zones.